hypo69/hypo/pytest/gemini - set 2/en/src/webdriver/chrome/extentions/openai/popup.md

 1. **Provide `popup.js`:**  Share the relevant JavaScript or TypeScript code for the popup.
 2. **Use Selenium:**  Install the `selenium` library using `pip install selenium`.
 3. **Adjust Locators:**  Identify and correctly specify locators for your elements within the HTML.
-4. **Wait Strategy:** Implement robust waits to ensure that elements are loaded and interactions are successful.
+4. **Wait Startegy:** Implement robust waits to ensure that elements are loaded and interactions are successful.

 Once you provide the JavaScript code, I can generate accurate and functional tests using `pytest` and `selenium`.